Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Time-dependent gauge transformations

 \section{Time-dependent gauge transformations}

-In this section we generalize our approach to consider time-dependent gauge conditions and transformations, as well as how to construct gauge-invariant phenomenological time-dependent models of light-matter interaction.
+In this section, we generalize our approach to consider time-dependent gauge conditions and transformations, as well as how to construct gauge-invariant phenomenological time-dependent models of light-matter interaction.

-We can extend the previously developed theory of arbitrary gauge quantization by allowing the transverse part of the quantization function to be an explicit function of time, such that $\mathbf{K} = \mathbf{K}(\mathbf{x},\mathbf{x'},t)$.
+We can extend the previously developed theory of arbitrary gauge quantization by allowing the transverse part of the quantization function to be an explicit function of time, such that (dropping the explicit $g$ index for now) $\mathbf{K} = \mathbf{K}(\mathbf{x},\mathbf{x'},t)$.
 In this case, one can follow the development in prior sections in the exact same way by taking the system to be quantized at a definite time $t_0$, and then determining the explicit time dependence of any observables when calculating expectation values~\cite{Gitman1990,sundermeyer1982constrained}.

-Alternatively, we can account for the explicit time dependence of observables that arises from the time-dependent gauge condition by means of an additional time-dependent Hamiltonian term, generated by a canonical transformation prior to quantization.
+Alternatively, we can account for the explicit time dependence of observables that arises from the time-dependent gauge condition by means of an additional time-dependent Hamiltonian term, generated by a canonical transformation prior to quantization, and then treating all operators as having no explicit time-dependence.
 This is analogous to the approach in Ref.~\cite{PhysRevResearch.3.023079}, where, \emph{after} quantization, a unitary transformation with explicit time-dependence is introduced to define a time-dependent gauge transformation.
 Here, we generalize this approach by introducing it before quantization, and for arbitrary gauges.

 Specifically, a modification to the Hamiltonian arises due to the canonical transformation that takes the coordinates $(\mathbf{A},\mathbf{\Pi}_{\mathbf{A}})$ to $(\mathbf{A}_{\perp},\mathbf{\Pi})$.
 With time-independent constraints, this transformation does not alter the Hamiltonian.
 With time-dependent constraints, however, $\mathbf{P}(\mathbf{x})$ becomes explicitly time-dependent, and more care is needed to perform the canonical transformation to the unconstrained variables~\cite{Gitman1990}.